-Pursuant to the Intergovernmental Agreement for the Enhanced Exchange of Tax Information under the Canada-U.S. Tax Convention entered into between Canada and the United States (the "IGA"), and related Canadian legislation, the Fund and its intermediaries are required to report information. including certain financial information (e.g. account balances), with respect to unitholders who are U.S. residents and U.S. citizens (including U.S. citizens who are residents or citizens of Canada), and certain other "U.S. Persons" as defined under the IGA (excluding registered plans such as RRSPs), to the CRA.
+Pursuant to the Intergovernmental Agreement for the Enhanced Exchange of

+Tax Information under the Canada-U.S. Tax Convention entered into between Canada and the United States (the "IGA"), and related Canadian legislation, the Fund and its intermediaries are required to report certain information. including certain financial information (e.g. account balances), with respect to unitholders who are U.S. residents and U.S. citizens (including U.S. citizens who are residents or citizens of Canada), and certain other "U.S. Persons" as defined under the IGA (excluding registered plans such as RRSPs), to the CRA.
 Intermediaries and/or entities that hold units directly or indirectly may have different disclosure requirements under the IGA.
 The CRA will then exchange the information with the U.S. Internal Revenue Service pursuant to the terms of the Canada-U.S. Tax Convention.

-In addition, pursuant to rules in the Tax Act implementing the Organisation for Economic Co-operation and Development Common Reporting Standard (the "CRS Rules"), the Fund and its intermediaries will be required under Canadian legislation to identify and report to the CRA certain information, including certain financial information (e.g. account balances), relating to unitholders of the Fund (excluding registered plans such as RRSPs) who are resident in a country outside Canada that has adopted the Reporting Standard.
-Common Intermediaries and/or entities that hold units directly or indirectly may have different disclosure requirements under the CRS Rules.
-The CRA will then exchange the information with the countries where such unitholders are resident.
+In addition, pursuant to rules in the Tax Act implementing the Organisation for Economic Co-operation and Development Common Reporting Standard (the "CRS Rules"), the Fund and its intermediaries will be required under Canadian legislation to identify and report to the CRA certain information, including certain financial information (e.g. account balances), relating to unitholders of the Fund (other than registered plans) who are resident in a country outside Canada that adopted the Common Reporting has Standard.
+Intermediaries and/or entities that hold units directly or indirectly may have different disclosure requirements under the CRS Rules.
+Such information would be exchanged by the CRA with the countries where such unitholders are resident.